TNET-SNU/mmTLS/README.md

 ```

 The configuration of nginx as endpoints is a subset of above.
 Endpoints (box3, box4) use only upper 6 ports; 80, 1080, 442, 1442, 443, 1443.
 You don't need to modify the configuration files.
-That's just for reference.
+It's just for reference.

 # Figure 8 - mmTLS